The Charge That Binds

 Advisory Group:

-Dr Michelle Antoinette, Monash University; Professor Brian Martin, Wominjeka Djeembana Indigenous Research Lab; Peta Rake, UQ Museum; and Professor Naomi Stead, RMIT
+Associate Professor Michelle Antoinette, Art History and Theory program, Monash University; Professor Brian Martin, Wominjeka Djeembana Indigenous Research Lab; Peta Rake, UQ Museum; and Professor Naomi Stead, RMIT

 Exhibition Partners